International Student Enrollment Statistics

 Two Asian countries stand out in particular: China and India.
 In the decade between 2005 and 2015, the number of Chinese students studying at U.S. colleges increased by more than five times.

-India's international student enrollment has now reached a level proportional to their share of the world population — around 18%.
-But China's has skyrocketed to 35%, though China is also home to about 18% of the world's population.[8]
+India’s international student enrollment has now surpassed a level proportional to their share of the world population — around 18%.
+China’s international student enrollment has reached to 30%, though China is also home to about 18% of the world’s population.[8]

 Did You Know…